studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ```

-## To know
+## Important Notes

-- WordPress Front-end (not the React Front-end, but the admin front-end part) redirect to the the wp-admin.
-You can delete the template_redirect action hook inner the functions.php if you don't want that.
+- The WordPress frontend (not the React frontend, but the admin frontend part) redirects to the wp-admin.
+You can delete the `template_redirect` action hook in `functions.php` if you don't want this behavior.

-- When you have a media file that isn't import by your main JS App files, webpack doesn't know you use it and he don't compile it.
-You need to force the import by use the JS file according to your needs. (e.g. if you play with an audio file, you need to go in `src > front > medias > audios` and import your file from the `audios.js` file.)
+- When you have a media file that isn't imported by your main JS App files, Webpack doesn't know you are using it and won't compile it.
+You need to force the import by using the appropriate JS file as needed (e.g., if you are using an audio file, go to `src > front > medias > audios` and import your file from the `audios.js` file).

-- For now, the project is not done for multisite
+- Currently, the project is not set up for multisite.

 - Using the admin side is not required.
-If you want use only the Front-end React part, you can stop fetching pages inner the `App.jsx` file.
+If you want to use only the frontend React part, you can stop fetching pages in the `App.jsx` file.

-- You need to root the `dist` directory in your virtual host or you need to push files from this directory on your hosting. (`dist` directory is created when you install WordPress with the command line `get:wp` and is populate trought your progress.)
+- You need to root the `dist` directory in your virtual host or push files from this directory to your hosting.
+The `dist` directory is created when you install WordPress with the `get:wp` command and is populated throughout your progress.

-- Minification and compression are done only in production.
+- Minification and compression are only done in production.

-### My page animation is done before the first loader has finished
+### My Page Animation Completes Before the Preloader is Finished

-- The preloader is made in a `Promise`.
-You can decide when the promise is done and you can call your animation inner this method `window.loader.then()`.
+- The preloader is implemented using a `Promise`.
+You can determine when the promise is resolved and call your animation inside this method: `window.loader.then()`.

 ## Changelog

 ***2024-09-08***

-- Update boilerplate v3 to v4.
+- pdated boilerplate from v3 to v4.

 > [!WARNING]
-> v4 isn't a following of the v3, but a break changer with a new headless ecosystem.
-If you want the v3, [Download here](https://archives.champgauche.studio/wordpress-boilerplate-v3.zip)
+> v4 is not a continuation of v3 but a breaking change with a new headless ecosystem.
+If you need v3, [Download here](https://archives.champgauche.studio/wordpress-boilerplate-v3.zip)